Embiid has 33 points, 16 rebounds in 76ers’ win over Kings

 Against the Kings, he scored the first points of the game with an emphatic dunk 23 seconds in and had some key points late in the game to help Philadelphia improve to 8-0 at home.
 He finished 10 of 19 from the field and 12 of 14 from the free-throw line.

+“Our plan was to double, but we didn’t do a good job early,” he said.
+“We were soft and late.”

+Of Embiid’s 14 trips to the foul line, Walton said, “We have to be more disciplined.”

 Philadelphia rookie Matisse Thybulle scored all 15 of his career-best points in the second half.
 Thybulle was needed after Josh Richardson didn’t return in the second half due to right hamstring tightness.
-Thybulle added four steals and two blocks while making all five of his shots, including three 3-pointers.
+Thybulle, who entered averaging 3.4 points, added four steals and two blocks while making all five of his shots, including three 3-pointers.

 Buddy Hield scored 22 points and Dewayne Dedmon had 18 for the Kings.
 They were 1-3 on a four-game trip.